 Volta’s Seattle market recently hit a major milestone: 100+ charging stations have found their home in the Seattle major metropolitan area.
 Conveniently located at the places electric vehicle drivers already visit — grocery stores, drug stores, shopping centers and entertainment venues — Volta’s stations fit seamlessly into drivers’ daily lives.
-To see the extent of Volta’s network in Seattle, check out our network map.
+To see the extent of Volta’s charging infrastructure in Seattle, check out our network map.

 Start your day with a charge at the Walgreens on Denny Way Volta station, Eric’s favorite location because of the view of the Space Needle in the background.
 While your car sips on electrons, stock up on the essentials at Walgreens, grab a coffee at a nearby cafe and pick up some snacks at the Whole Foods down the road.